mishiesmunchies/mishiesmunchies.github.io/pages/referrals.md

 2. Receive a promo code in your email
 3. Redeem a free box of cinnamon rolls!

-The Referral Program ends July 31, 2022.
-Be sure to spread the word about @mishiesmunchies before then!
+The Referrals Program ends July 31, 2022.
+Be sure to spread the word about [@mishiesmunchies](https://www.instagram.com/mishiesmunchies/) before then!

 ### Details
 - Tell your friends about [@mishiesmunchies](https://www.instagram.com/mishiesmunchies/)!